portfolio-performance/portfolio-help/docs/en/reference/file/import/pdf-import.md

 ![](images/pdf-import-extract-text.png)

-1. **Collect the PDFs** of each transaction that you would like to import into your PP portfolio.
+1. **Collect the PDF** of each transaction that you would like to import into your PP portfolio.
 Probably, you should provide an example of a buy, sell, and dividend transaction.
 Don't use PDFs that are converted to PDF from a browser or self-scanned paper notes but only the original documents from the bank or broker.
 2. **Convert these PDFs to text documents, one by one.** Use the parser from PP, which can be found at `File > Import > Debug: Extract Text from PDF`.
 3. **Replace (anonymise) personal information** in the extracted text, such as your name, address, and account number.
-You can do this by double-clicking on a word (e.g., your name) in the text.
+You can do this by double-clicking on a word, e.g., your name.
 The text will be selected and replaced with random characters.
+Personal info can occur at multiple places within the document.
 Leave all other information intact, especially amounts, dates, and security names.
 The following strings cannot be anonymised automatically: currencies (EUR, etc.), ISIN, and text groups containing the following characters: hyphen(-), period(.), comma(,), colon(:), apostrophe('), and slash(/).
 Do not delete or add anything manually.

 4. **Copy the extracted and anonymised text** to the clipboard or save the file.
 You will need it later in the request form.